twitterml/django-rest-apis/README.md

     TWITTER_ACCESS_TOKEN_SECRET = ''

-- To initialize your database, run the from the `twitter-signin-and-apis` directory:
+- To initialize your database, run the from the `twitter-rest-apis` directory:

   `python manage.py syncdb`

-- To start the server, run the following from the `twitter-signin-and-apis` directory:
+- To start the server, run the following from the `twitter-rest-apis` directory:

   `fab start`